PiyushJiwane/NodeJS-Concpets/README.md

 - [`os module`](https://github.com/PiyushJiwane/NodeJS-Concpets/tree/main/OperatingSystem) - This folder contains all the built-in functions to get the information related to Operating System.

-- [`os module`](https://github.com/PiyushJiwane/NodeJS-Concpets/tree/main/PathSystem) - This folder contains all the built-in functions to deal with the directory and files.
+- [`path module`](https://github.com/PiyushJiwane/NodeJS-Concpets/tree/main/PathSystem) - This folder contains all the built-in functions to deal with the directory and files.

 ## Author